makersacademy/chitter-challenge/README.md

 ADVANCED

 As a Maker
-So that I can stay constantly tapped in to the shouty box of Chitter I want to receive an email if I am tagged in a Peep
+So that I can remember my username on Chitter
+I want to receive an email when I sign up
 ```

 Notes on functionality:
 ------

-* You don't have to be logged in to see the peeps.
-* Makers sign up to chitter with their email, password, name and a user name (e.g. sam@makersacademy.com, s3cr3t, Samuel Russell Hampden Joseph, tansaku).
-* The username and email are unique.
 * Peeps (posts to chitter) have the name of the maker and their user handle.
-* Use bcrypt to secure the passwords.
 * You only can peep if you are logged in.
-* Please ensure that you update your README to indicate the technologies used, and give instructions on how to install and run the tests

-Bonus:
+Technologies used:
 -----

-If you have time you can implement the following:

-* In order to start a conversation as a maker I want to reply to a peep from another maker.

-And/Or:

-* Work on the css to make it look good (we all like beautiful things).

-Good luck and let the chitter begin!

-Reviewers will potentially be using this [code review rubric](docs/review.md).
-Referring to this rubric in advance may make the challenge somewhat easier.
-You should be the judge of how much challenge you want this weekend.
+* sinatra
+* capybara
+* heroku
+* rspec
+* DataMapper
+* postgres
+* SQL